-Groysberg and co-author Michael Slind provide a four-part model for establishing a culture of organizational conversations.
-Two tenants of the model are interactivity and intimacy.
-In interactivity, you forget about lectures from the top, and talk with employees, not just to them.
-With intimacy, you must reduce the distance—institutional as well as spatial—that would normally separate you from your employees.
-Talk in ways that are personal, honest and authentic.
-That's how you generate trust through talk.
+Groysberg provides a model for establishing a culture of organizational conversations.
+Two tenants of the model are interactivity and intimacy or familiarity.
+In interactivity, you forget about lectures from the top and talk with employees, not just to them.
+With familiarity, you should consider reducing the institutional and spatial distance that generally separates you from your employees.
+Try using honest communication and talk in ways that are personal and authentic.
+That's how you foster collaboration and generate trust through talk.

 Photo: Getty Images